 Mineral oil has traditionally been used as a stool softener in enemas to promote a bowel movement.
 However, mineral oil is a petroleum product which is toxic to the human body.

 Enemas have been used and continue to be used for play and ritual.
-In these situations, people taking and giving the enema often have poor judgment, which decreases the safety of the enema.
+In these situations, those taking and giving the enema sometimes have poor judgment and lack important procedural information, which decreases the safety of the enema.

 Enemas have mostly been administered by emptying out the entire contents of an enema bag into a person’s colon in "one-shot fill" fashion.
 This can be harmful, painful, and frightening.